OfficeDev/office-js-docs-pr/docs/develop/automatically-open-a-task-pane-with-a-document.md

 ## How is the autoopen feature different from inserting a task pane?

-When a user launches add-ins that don't use add-in commands - for example, add-ins that run in Office 2013 - they are inserted into the document, and persist in that document.
+When a user launches add-ins that don't use add-in commands, they are inserted into the document, and persist in that document.
 As a result, when other users open the document, they are prompted to install the add-in, and the task pane opens.
 The challenge with this model is that in many cases, users don't want the add-in to persist in the document.
 For example, a student who uses a dictionary add-in in a Word document might not want their classmates or teachers to be prompted to install that add-in when they open the document.

 With the autoopen feature, you can explicitly define or allow the user to define whether a specific task pane add-in persists in a specific document.